edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 python fastSearchCollinearPoints.py k filename
 ```

 if you don't provide any arguments, the ones hardcoded inside the code will be used instead.
-You can use this option if you don't want
-provide any argument.
+You can use this option if you don't want to provide any argument.
 You can find where to select files manually in the line 100 which contains the following piece of code

 ```python
 except: